apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Replication.md

 scheduler is carefully tuned in order to avoid surprises and overwrites.
 Likewise, the same sort of check needs to be done and verified for ad-hoc dynamic changes to the CAS service registry directory, if CAS is set to monitor for changes.
 Delays in replication and schedule may force one node to overwrite changes to the other.

-{% include casproperties.html properties="cas.acceptable-usage-policy.groovy" %}

 For instance, consider the following scenario: there are two nodes in a CAS cluster where CAS1 is set to monitor changes from `/etc/cas/services` on node N1 and CAS2 is